 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Stokke reported total carbon emissions of approximately 37,617,000 kg CO2e, with Scope 1 emissions at about 164,000 kg CO2e, Scope 2 emissions at approximately 98,000 kg CO2e, and a significant majority of 37,355,000 kg CO2e from Scope 3 emissions.
-This represents a reduction from 48,517,000 kg CO2e in 2022 and 51,818,000 kg CO2e in 2021, indicating a positive trend in their emissions management.
+In 2023, Stokke AS reported total carbon emissions of approximately 37,617,000 kg CO2e, with Scope 1 emissions at about 164,000 kg CO2e, Scope 2 emissions at approximately 98,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 37,355,000 kg CO2e.
+This marks a reduction from 48,517,000 kg CO2e in 2022 and 51,818,000 kg CO2e in 2021, indicating a positive trend in their emissions management.
 Stokke has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 42% by 2030, using 2020 as the base year.
-This target has been approved by the Science Based Targets initiative (SBTi) and reflects the company's commitment to align with the necessary reductions to limit global warming to 1.5°C. Additionally, Stokke is focused on measuring and reducing its Scope 3 emissions, which constitute the largest portion of its carbon footprint.
-Overall, Stokke's emissions data and reduction targets demonstrate a proactive approach to climate action, contributing to sustainability within the consumer durables sector.
+This target has been validated by the Science Based Targets initiative (SBTi) and reflects the company's commitment to align with the 1.5°C climate goal.
+Additionally, Stokke is focused on measuring and reducing its Scope 3 emissions, which represent the majority of its carbon footprint.
+Overall, Stokke's emissions data and reduction targets demonstrate a proactive approach to climate action, positioning the company as a responsible player in the consumer durables sector.

 Access structured emissions data, company-specific emission factors, and source documents